-Over the next couple of weeks, we’re going to take you on a tour of the various specialist teams at Vertical Leap to give you some real insight into how we approach the work we do for our customers and how everything starts with data.
+Over the next couple of weeks, we’re going to take you on a tour of the various specialist teams at Vertical Leap to give you some real insight into how we approach the work we do for our customers and how everything starts with being data led.

 My name’s Laura and I’m one of many brand journalists within the content team.
 It’s a varied bunch, made up of all sorts of writers, a designer and a team of campaign delivery managers (CDMs).
 We have Jack, who we all envy for having the ability to craft the most eloquent sentences you’ve ever read; Graeme, whose writing is always faultless; and our pony-loving head of content Sarah, to name but a few of our brilliant specialists.
 You’ll never meet a more committed person than Sarah; she loves what she does!